ryands17/passwordless-auth/README.md

 # Passwordless Auth

 This stack allows a user to login directly via email without any need for a pasword.
 This uses Cognito for authentication along with Lambda triggers.
+Here's the [blog post](https://dev.to/ryands17/magic-links-with-cognito-using-the-cdk-24a9) for the same.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.